 So how do you get there?
 With so many factors to consider, what approach works best for your organization?
 To help, Antea Group has developed a matrix of audit team concepts for use in determining the best approach for your audit program.

-Your internal audit team does not include consultants—instead, subject matter experts with company‐specific knowledge provide detailed audit coverage.
+Your internal audit team does not include consultants—instead, subject matter experts with company‐ and regulatory-specific knowledge provide detailed audit coverage.
 Costs typically fall back to the facility or business unit EHS budget unless compensated by corporate.

 Disadvantages include the absence of consultants who can bring industry experience from outside your firm (potentially from your peers) and the fact that you may bear the cost of training internal resources.